Tourist tax: Impact

+Tourist taxes are primarily a way of increasing revenue for governments as with all other taxes.
+For example, Venice and Civita di Bagnoregio recently both began charging a €5 entry fee.
+In their first 11 days, the fee generated €1 million which has already been used to improve services for Venice residents.

+Environmental impact

-Tourist taxes are primarily a way of increase revenue for governments as with all other taxes.
-However, tourist taxes can be used as an effective way of addressing the impact that tourism can have on the city or region and is increasingly being employed to manage the impacts of overtourism and the climate crisis in the areas in which tourist taxes are instituted.
+As the Venice example demonstrates, tourist taxes can be used as an effective way of addressing the impact that tourism can have on the city or region.
+They are increasingly implemented to manage the impacts of overtourism and the climate crisis in the areas in which tourist taxes are instituted.

 New Zealand's Visitor Conservation and Tourism Levy, Bhutan's Sustainable Development Fee, Greece's Resilience Fee for the Climate Crisis and Bali's tourist tax are all examples of tourist taxes that are ring-fenced for sustainability initiatives.
-Although not ring-fenced in all areas, the revenue of tourist tax is often still used for sustainable purposes.
+Although revenue is not ring-fenced in all areas, tourist tax income is often still used for sustainable purposes.
 For example, Lake Como used €350,000 from its hotel tax income to fund the city's organic waste collection and improve their lakeshore maintenance programme.

 The Balearic Islands in Spain have a separate Tax for Sustainable Tourism which differs from the rest of Spain's tasa turistica.
 The Tax for Sustainable Tourism is specifically hypothecated managed by a special government commission for water infrastructure, cultural restoration and environmental preservation.
 They also took the decision in 2024 to use a portion of their tourist tax income to diversify their economy and reduce their dependency on tourism industry.

-In 2002 the Balearic Islands introduced an eco-tax on tourists in the form of a bed tax, levying everyone above the age of 16 with a €1-€2 per night tax.
+In 2002, the Balearic Islands introduced an eco-tax on tourists in the form of a bed tax, levying everyone above the age of 16 with a €1-€2 per night tax.
 The tax was repealed after 2 years after tourist numbers dropped by 25%.

-Venice and Civita di Bagnoregio are both using entry fees in an attempt to limit tourist numbers by charging a €5 entry.
-In its first year, the fee has had little impact on visitor numbers and has been seen a failure by some.
-However, the fee made €1 million in the first 11 days which has been used to improve services for Venice residents.

 Implementation

-The tourism industry is susceptible to high Price elasticity meaning that small changes to tourist tax have a large impact on the demand for a particular destination when considered independently.
-However, the pass-through rate of tourist taxes to tourist can greatly impact the efficacy of their intended purpose when used to encourage or deter certain consumer behaviours.
-When tourist taxes have been reduced to incentive tourism the impact was minimal in Portugal, where vendors only passed through 25% of the intended saving, compared to Finland which saw a large boost to their tourism industry when 100% of the VAT savings were passed through to consumers.
+The tourism industry is susceptible to high price elasticity meaning that small changes to tourist tax have a large impact on the demand for a particular destination when considered independently.
+However, the pass-through rate of tourist taxes to tourists can greatly impact the efficacy of their intended purpose when used to encourage or deter certain consumer behaviours.
+When tourist taxes have been reduced to incentivize tourism the impact was minimal in Portugal, where vendors only passed through 25% of the intended saving, compared to Finland which saw a large boost to its tourism industry when 100% of the VAT savings were passed through to consumers.
 It has also been shown that visitors to different types of destinations are more reactive to certain tax changes.
 Tourists to cities show more elasticity than tourists visiting beaches, for example.